gourmetjs/gourmet-ssr/docs/tutorial-4.md

 ![JSON encoded news articles](assets/tutorial-news-json.png)

-Be sure to test the API in your browser after a successful login, because our news related APIs are protected by `account.projectApi`, which requires an authenticated session cookie.
+> It is important to test the API in your browser after a successful login, because our news related APIs are protected by `account.projectApi`, which requires an authenticated session cookie.